freenas/freenas-docs/userguide/intro.rst

   Backblaze B2, and Google Cloud Storage.

-* :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers.
+* :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers using the specified transfer mode.

 * The :guilabel:`Server Side Encryption` drop-down menu has been added to :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`, when an